friendly-bits/shell-scheduler/README.md

 ```

 ### 3. Cleaning Up Orphaned Child Processes
 The scheduler tracks the PIDs of the jobs (i.e. instances of the shell function `download_list()`, each running in a separate subshell).
-If your job invokes an external binary (like `wget` or `curl`), that binary runs in a child process of the job's subshell.
-If the scheduler kills the shell wrapper, the external binary will keep running as an orphaned process.
+If your **job execution callback** invokes an external binary (like `wget` or `curl`), that binary runs in a child process of the job's subshell.
+If the scheduler terminates before all jobs have completed, the subshell in which the callback lives, as well as any external binaries it called, will keep running as orphaned processes.
 The example script uses `pgrep -P` inside the **scheduler termination callback** (`SCHED_FINALIZE_CB`) to find and terminate the actual child processes along with the job subshell processes:

 ```sh
 # Inside SCHED_FINALIZE_CB